-Author has written 28 stories for Teen Titans, Harry Potter, Furi Kuri: FLCL, Legend of Zelda, Metal Gear, Kim Possible, Lizzie McGuire, Terminator: Sarah Connor Chronicles, Boondocks, Kuroshitsuji, Big Bang Theory, X-Men: Evolution, Panty & Stocking with Garterbelt/パンティ＆ストッキングwithガーターベルト, Scott Pilgrim, and Kick-Ass.
+Author has written 30 stories for Teen Titans, Harry Potter, Furi Kuri: FLCL, Legend of Zelda, Metal Gear, Kim Possible, Lizzie McGuire, Terminator: Sarah Connor Chronicles, Boondocks, Kuroshitsuji, Big Bang Theory, X-Men: Evolution, Panty & Stocking with Garterbelt/パンティ＆ストッキングwithガーターベルト, Scott Pilgrim, Kick-Ass, Agent Carter, and Fallout.

 I'm only as arrogant as I am humble.